zalando/zally/server/rules.md

 # Zally Rule Sets

-Zally comes with a number of Rule Sets which can be selected used.
+Zally comes with a number of Rule Sets which can be selected and used.
 The built in rule sets are documented below.

 # ZalandoRuleSet